Aliases for CHST11 Gene

 GeneCards Summary for CHST11 Gene

-CHST11 (Carbohydrate (Chondroitin 4) Sulfotransferase 11) is a Protein Coding gene.
-Diseases associated with CHST11 include chronic lymphocytic leukemia and cannabis dependence.
-Among its related pathways are Disease and Endochondral Ossification.
-GO annotations related to this gene include N-acetylgalactosamine 4-O-sulfotransferase activity and N-acetylgalactosamine 4-sulfate 6-O-sulfotransferase activity.
+CHST11 (Carbohydrate Sulfotransferase 11) is a Protein Coding gene.
+Diseases associated with CHST11 include Osteochondrodysplasia, Brachydactyly, And Overlapping Malformed Digits and Synpolydactyly.
+Among its related pathways are Spinal Cord Injury and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and chondroitin 4-sulfotransferase activity.
 An important paralog of this gene is CHST13.